-Vice President of Community Based Programs and Chief Operating Officer of Michigan Counseling Centers
+Senior Vice President of Community Based and Residential Programs

 Master of Social Work from Wayne State University, Detroit, MI